TheCaptainYaya/Vortex/README.md

 [![Support](https://discordapp.com/api/guilds/147698382092238848/widget.png?style=shield)](https://discord.gg/0p9LSGoRLu6Pet0k)

 ## Designed with the Toychat Server in Mind
-(bot name), based off of the open-source Vortex bot, has been redesigned to focus on needs specific to the IBXToyChat Discord community.
+Toybot, based off of the open-source Vortex bot, has been redesigned to focus on needs specific to the IBXToyChat Discord community.
 It is tailor-made to be able to do everything the server desires, an ability that cannot be found in any generic moderation bot.

 ## Helpful Moderation Utilities